top of page

 Compositionally Hilary is fascinated by exploring the human condition, our place within the natural world and our connection to it and each other.
 She often uses found sounds, images and media as inspiration as both a starting point and within her music and seeks to incorporate other people's voices in her work in various ways.

 Hilary’s compositions are played by young people and professional ensembles, with works being commissioned / performed by ensembles such as the Muses Trio, Clocked Out, Adelaide Symphony Orchestra, Adelaide Chamber Singers and the Adelaide Youth Orchestras.
 In 2020 she was invited to undertake the Summers Night Project, working together with Decibel Ensemble and Soundstream New Music, and in 2018 she was COMA’s (Creative Original Music Adelaide) Featured Composer.
-Recently she has led collaborative composition projects for the Adelaide Symphony Orchestra working together with school and community groups in the projects 'Floods of Fire' (2020) and 'Silos & Symphonies' (2019).
+Recently she has led collaborative composition projects for the Adelaide Symphony Orchestra working together with school and community groups in the projects 'Floods of Fire' (2020/2024), 'Silos & Symphonies' (2019/2020) and 'Compose with ASO' (2024 / 2025).

 IMG_7543.JPG

 The Lost Art of Listening is Hilary's current major research, development and composition project, a performance piece for prepared piano and audience-played smartphone choir which investigates listening and how people experience and value music in an age of 24-hour connectedness and distraction.
-Working together with pianist Erik Grisworld and creative coder Steve Berrick, this ambitious project also involves the development and creation of a purpose-built smartphone choir app UNiTE.
-It has been supported by organisations such as Vitalstatistix, Adelaide Festival Centre, Arts South Australia, Australia Council for the Arts, UKARIA and Camber Made, and is due for premiere in 2022.
+Working together with pianist Erik Grisworld and creative coder Steve Berrick, this ambitious project also involves the development and creation of a purpose-built smartphone choir app LISTEN.
+It has been supported by organisations such as Vitalstatistix, Adelaide Festival Centre, Arts South Australia, Australia Council for the Arts, UKARIA and Camber Made.

 Hilary believes that access to the arts and a quality arts education should be available to all people.
 She is often invited to be a guest artist and educator at schools, universities and organisations and enjoys working with people of all ages and abilities, seeking to empower them through collaborative creativity.
-She is currently Co-Director of Strings at St Peter's Girl's School and maintains a home teaching studio.
+She is currently teaching at Brighton Secondary School and maintains a home teaching studio.

-Hilary is the Creative Producer of Musica Viva’s Sessions Concert Series in Adelaide.
+Hilary currently sit on the Peggy Glanville Hicks Composer's House Board.
+She was the Creative Producer of Musica Viva’s Sessions 2019 Concert Series in Adelaide.
 She served on the New Music Network Australia board from 2016-2019 and the Artistic Advisory panel of Adelaide Symphony Orchestra in 2019, and facilitated the establishment of COMA (Creative Original Music Adelaide) in 2005, serving as its Artistic Director from 2005-2007.

 DSC_3499 copy.jpg